The most popular books in English

 It began with Benny Hogan and Eve Malone, growing up, inseparable, in the village of Knockglen.
 Benny—the only child, yearning to break free from her adoring parents...Eve—the orphaned offspring of a convent handyman and a rebellious blueblood, abandoned by her mother's wealthy …

 1952.
-The Consolations of Philosophy
+The Castle of Crossed Destinies

-1953.
+1954.
 Last Argument of Kings

 Joe Abercrombie